cgfulton/how-to/openshift/4.6/compliance-operator.md

 ```

 #### View Install Modes and Channels
-View the supported install modes and channels to see namespaces tenacy supported by the operator using the following command:
+View the supported install modes and channels to see namespaces tenancy supported by the operator using the following command:
 ```bash
 oc describe packagemanifests compliance-operator -n openshift-marketplace
 ```